QHxDr-dz/ransomwere-with-python/README.md

-# PyRansomSim – Python Ransomware Simulator (For Educational Use Only)
+# PyRansomSim – Python Ransomware Simulator for windows (you can change it to any system else just remove 'traget'with location path (For Educational Use Only)

 ⚠️ **DISCLAIMER:**
 This tool is designed strictly for educational and security testing purposes **in isolated environments only**.
 Do not use it on unauthorized systems.
 The author is not responsible for any misuse.